 Karoo Primary School is located in Rowville, one of Melbourne’s outer eastern suburbs.
 The school opened in 1992 to accommodate the children of young families who moved to the new area.
 The Rowville area was zoned until 2011, being bordered by Kelletts Rd, Napoleon Rd and Taylors Lane.
 The school enrolment peaked at 721 in 2007.

 The founding Principal was Mr Len McCarrick.
 The Assistant Principal was Mr Rob Nelson.
 The school was established with 10 permanent classrooms, a gym, music and art specialist rooms.

 Following Mr McCarrick’s retirement in 1996 there were several short term Principals including Mr Stan Szuty and Mrs Cynthia Merrill until the appointment of Mr Graeme Caudry in 1997.
 Mr Caudry’s tenure lasted until 2001 when he departed for Croydon Hills PS and Mr Jim Harry was then appointed until 2011.
 Mrs Irene Harding served as Principal until 2019 and is now working at Region.
 As Mrs Harding was seconded to work at the Regional office from 2017-2019, Mrs Vines was in the role of Acting Principal with Ms Fiona Marker in the role of Acting Assistant Principal.
 Mrs Leanne Vines has recently been appointed as Principal.
-Assistant Principals over the duration have included Mr Jim Harry, Mrs Sue Boyd, Mr David Mann, Mrs Jo Wall, Mrs Sue Graham and currently Mrs Leanne Vines.
-As Mrs Harding is currently working at the Regional office.
-Mrs Vines is in the role of Acting Principal with Ms Fiona Marker in the role of Acting Assistant Principal.
+Assistant Principals over the duration have included Mr Jim Harry, Mrs Sue Boyd, Mr David Mann, Mrs Jo Wall, Mrs Sue Graham and Mrs Leanne Vines.

 In 1999, School Council went ahead with the purchase of a Mod 5 building to be built by Chisholm Institute of Technology.
 This building was to house a Computer Lab, a Multipurpose Room, Reading Recovery Room and Meeting Room.
 In more recent years it provides a base for the Out of School Hours Care Program.